fredicinho/fredicinho/README.md

 ### Hi there 👋

-Webdeveloper @ visol digitale Dienstleistungen GmbH.
+Webdeveloper @ Zühlke Engineering AG.
 Interested in Webdevelopment, Cloud Native and Security.
 Ambitious to learn something new every day!

-- 🔭 I’m currently working with PHP and JavaScript
+- 🔭 I’m currently working with Java and TypeScript
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning Openshift
 - 📫 How to reach me: `echo "ZnJlZGFlMTRAaG90bWFpbC5jb20K" | base64 --decode`